-Both the Credit Risk Strategy and the Credit Risk Policy support the reduction of our negative impact on climate change by shaping the balance sheet structure towards low-emission exposures.
-As a rule, we do not undertake new financing and limit financing for existing customers operating in high-emission sectors, such as electricity and heat generation using hard coal and lignite, ancillary services supporting coal mining and extraction, and the production of machinery and installations for the coal mining industry.
-Exceptions are made for transformational projects in the Polish energy sector.

-The Credit Risk Policy is accompanied by a range of detailed supporting regulations dedicated to identifying and assessing risks in the sustainable development area, particularly climate risk, in relation to strategic and corporate customers, small and medium-sized enterprises, business customers, and local government financing.
-These regulations enable us to:

-- Redirect financial flows towards strategically prioritised areas while maintaining risk appetite; - Identify high- and medium-emission portfolios and exposures, allowing us to assess the potential for managing the portfolio's carbon footprint to reduce our climate impact.
+Both the Credit Risk Strategy and the Credit Risk Policy of the Bank's ESG risk appetite are made available to support the reduction of our negative impact on climate external stakeholders. change by shaping the balance sheet structure towards low-emission exposures.
+As a rule, we do not undertake From 2024 onwards, ESG risk management processes new financing and limit financing for existing customers within the exposure portfolio are governed by a operating in high-emission sectors, such as electricity procedure approved by the Vice President overseeing the and heat generation using hard coal and lignite, ancillary Risk Management Division, with ownership assigned to services supporting coal mining and extraction, and the the Risk Strategy and Development and ESG Department. production of machinery and installations for the coal This regulation, incorporating the requirements of the mining industry.
+Exceptions are made for transformational Polish Financial Supervision Authority (KNF), the European projects in the Polish energy sector.
+Banking Authority, and best market practices relevant to the banking sector's sustainable development, The Credit Risk Policy is accompanied by a range of sets out actions for identifying ESG risks, along with detailed supporting regulations dedicated to identifying methodologies and tools for measurement and control. and assessing risks in the sustainable development Specifically, the procedure governs the operation of the area, particularly climate risk, in relation to strategic and strategic limit on green financing for Bank Pekao and corporate customers, small and medium-sized enterprises, the Pekao Group, defined as the percentage share of business customers, and local government financing. green financing within the overall financing portfolio.
+The These regulations enable us to: purpose of this indicator is to support decision-making Redirect financial flows towards strategically prioritised processes related to business opportunities associated areas while maintaining risk appetite; with climate change mitigation and adaptation.
+Identify high- and medium-emission portfolios and The regulation also introduces internal indicators to exposures, allowing us to assess the potential for monitor exposure to high-emission financing (in fossil fuel sectors and fossil-fuel-based energy production) managing the portfolio's carbon footprint to reduce our climate impact and greenhouse gas emission intensity in corporate financing.
+These indicators are used to manage and reduce our negative climate impact at the portfolio level.
+Responsibility for implementing and modifying this regulation is assigned to the Risk Area, as outlined in the Bank's internal regulations.
+Additionally, the regulation specifies the scope and manner in which Pekao Capital Group companies report ESG risk information and data to the Bank.

 Additionally, these detailed regulations serve an informational and educational role, outlining key aspects of ESG risk, including climate risk (transition risk and physical risk) and environmental risk, while defining concepts such as green (sustainable) financing and brown (high-emission) financing.
 Stakeholders involved in the credit process contribute to the establishment and implementation of credit regulations.
-Selected aspects of the Bank's ESG risk appetite are made available to external stakeholders.
+Selected aspects